trygvrad/DF-XRM_viz/paper/paper.md

 # Acknowledgements

 `DF-XRM_vis` relies upon the python package Dans_Diffraction [@dan_porter_2020_3859501] to read `.cif` files and identify Bragg reflections.
 Matplotlib [@Hunter:2007] is used for 2d graphics, while plotly [@plotly] is used for 3D visualization.
 The author acknowledges funding from the European
-Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 899987.
+Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 899987.

 # References